kigenb/linear_regression/README.md

 From the plot above  increase number of bedrooms in house leads to increase price of house bby 30000 dollars

-Recommendations
+**Recommendations******

 With holding variable constant, the addition of bathroom increase sale by 30000 dollars .

 With holding variabble constant,the addition of floor is projected increase sale by 10000 dollars

-limitation: Our model only explains
+**limitation**
-47 percent of the variation in sale price, so we ought to be cautious with our predictions and conclusions.
+Our model only explains 47 percent of the variation in sale price, so we ought to be cautious with our predictions and conclusions.
 Further, our final model does have high levels of heteroscedasticity, which violates one of the assumptions of linear regression, such that our conclusions may be premature without additional manipulation of the data.

-Next Steps:
+**Next Steps**

 Collect more recent sales data for more accurate representation of the market Investigate influence of zipcode on sale price